-This element holds the address of the termination function, discussed in "Initialization and Termination Functions" on page 259.
+This element holds the address of the termination function, discussed in "Initialization and Termination Functions" on page 262.

-DT\SONAME
+DT SONAME

 This element holds the string table offset of a null-terminated string, giving the name of the shared object.
-The offset is an index into the table recorded in the DT\STRTAB entry.
-See "Shared Object Dependencies" on page 252 for more information about these names.
+The offset is an index into the table recorded in the DT STRTAB entry.
+See "Shared Object Dependencies" on page 255 for more information about these names.

-DT\RPATH
+DT RPATH

-This element holds the string table offset of a null-terminated search library search path string, discussed in "Shared Objects With Dependencies" on page 82.
-The offset is an index into the table recorded in the DT\STRTAB entry.
+This element holds the string table offset of a null-terminated search library search path string, discussed in "Shared Objects With Dependencies" on page 95.
+The offset is an index into the table recorded in the DT STRTAB entry.
+Its use has been superseded by DT RUNPATH.

-DT\SYMBOLIC
+DT SYMBOLIC

 This element flags that the object contains symbolic bindings that were applied during its link-edit.
-See also "The Use of -Bsymbolic" on page 100.
+See also "The Use of -Bsymbolic" on page 114.
+Its use has been superseded by the DF SYMBOLIC flag.

-DT\REL
+DT REL

-This element is similar to DT\RELA, except its table has implicit addends, such as Elf32\Rel for the 32-bit file class.
-If this element is present, the dynamic structure must also have DT\RELSZ and DT\RELENT elements.
+This element is similar to DT RELA, except its table has implicit addends, such as E1f32 Rel for the 32-bit file class.
+If this element is present, the dynamic structure must also have DT RELSZ and DT RELENT elements.